johannesbraeunig/kirby-cms-utils/README.md

 ## Content

-### Github action to install all dependencies and deploy files to a server
+### Github action to install all dependencies, generate assets and deploy files to a server
 - install all composer deps
 - install all npm deps
 - generate all assets (css/js)